395t/review-assignments/_summaries/niemeyer2020giraffe_2.md

 ![ALT TEXT](niemeyer2020giraffe_2_1d.PNG)

-GIRAFFE attains similar if not better FID scores than the benchmark approaches.
-This was done using fewer number of network parameters when compared to the benchmark models.
+GIRAFFE attains similar if not better FID scores than the baseline approaches.
+This was done using fewer number of network parameters when compared to the baseline models.

 <p float="middle">
   <img src="niemeyer2020giraffe_2_1e.PNG" width="49%"/>